situx/spec-md-jtf/spec/Markdown.md

 : An artifact in the shape of a tablet with one or many impressions

 Envelope
-: An artifact in the shape of an envelope that may encompass another cuneiform artifact, e.g. a tablet
+: An artifact in the shape of an envelope that may encompass another cuneiform artifact, e.g., a tablet

 ### Layout